jcbendernh/CopilotGenieAgent/README.md

 ## Solution Components

-The solution file in the src directory is based off of the [Copilot-and-Genie ](https://github.com/v7herman4/Copilot-and-Genie) repository posted by [Valter Herman](https://www.linkedin.com/in/valter-e-herman/) and [Melissa Lacefield](https://www.linkedin.com/in/melissa-lacefield-phd-2471116/)
+The solution file in the src directory is based off of the [Copilot-and-Genie ](https://github.com/v7herman4/Copilot-and-Genie) repository posted by [Valter Herman](https://www.linkedin.com/in/valter-e-herman/) and [Melissa Lacefield](https://www.linkedin.com/in/melissa-lacefield-phd-2471116/).
+They have document many of the steps needed to import and configure the solution.

 The key components of the solution file are the following: